ppp0/s3export_backup/README.md

 As Cargomedia we provide and support our own module, please take a look at https://github.com/cargomedia/puppet-packages/tree/master/modules/s3export_backup

 #### Configuration
-There is single configuration file `./resources/config/local.php` which needs to be adjusted .
+There is a configuration file `./resources/config/local.php` where you need to provide your S3 credentials.
-Replace dummy variables with correct values as most features require access to remote (backup source) S3 filesystem.

 ## Usage
 When installed via puppet there should be global binary `s3export` (otherwise look for `./bin/s3export` inside the project).
 Binary provides various subcommands - listed below.